geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 There are many geometries of electrodes that can be used in the field.
 The electrodes can be co-linear or they can be in an arbitrary configuration.
 Current and potential electrodes can be on the surface or in boreholes.
 The choice of which survey geometry to use is governed by (1) what conductivity structure is sought, (2) field constraints for laying out electrodes, and (3) which equipment is used.

-Modern acquisition systems will populate an area with electrodes and use different pairs as currents and potential electrodes.
-Figure ?? shows a general schematic showing electrode positions on a grid.
+Modern acquisition systems will populate an area with electrodes and use different pairs as currents and potential electrodes. :numref:`dcr_surv_grid` shows a general schematic showing electrode positions on a grid.
 This type of survey allows for a large set of current electrodes and potential electrodes by cycling through the different locations.

 Traditionally, however, data have been collected using co-linear electrodes.
 Depending upon the relative placement, the geometries have been given specific names.
 The interactive figure below shows how electrodes are placed for various named arrays.
 Electrodes placed on lines imply that the array is usually used for profiling.
 A circle at the array's center implies that the array is generally expanded symmetrically about its center for acquiring sounding data.